|How late is too late to start saving for retirement? |

 of fund classes and fees

 and how they apply to

-Delay retirement: You may have no choice but to delay your retirement until after age 65.
-This strategy will buy you more time to build your nest egg.
-Plus, the more years you work, the fewer years of retirement you'll have to fund.
+Delay retirement: You may have no choice but to delay your retirement.
+This strategy will not only reduce the number of years without a paycheck, it will also buy you more time to potentially build a nest egg.

 Rethink your retirement goals: Set more realistic goals for your retirement (no beach house on the Riviera, for example).
 That way, you won't need as much money to fund your retirement.

 If you fear you're getting too late a start, or you're not sure where to start, consult a financial professional.
 He or she can help you map out a plan to bridge the gap between where you are now and where you need to be when you retire.

 1Investments seeking to achieve higher rates of return also involve a higher degree of risk.
 There is no guarantee that any investment strategy will be successful.